 CSR stands for Corporate Social Responsibility.

-The European Commission defines CSR as “a concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders on a voluntary basis”.
+The European Commission defines CSR as “a concept whereby companies integrate social and environmental concerns in their business operations and interactions with their stakeholders".
+CSR may be guided by voluntary or mandatory regulations, depending upon an organisation's country of operation.

-In short, CSR is centered on the idea that businesses have a responsibility to benefit the society that they exist within—a broader view than the one that says businesses’ only responsibility is to produce economic profit.
+CSR is centered on the idea that businesses have a responsibility to benefit the society that they exist within—a broader view than the traditional one that focused on economic value and profile of profits.

 {{encartSpecial}}

-CSR activities are generally not mandated— even though there are more and more regulations on CSR – they are voluntarily undertaken by companies to assess and mitigate impact on society and the environment, as well as to give back to society and reap the benefits associated with creating positive social value (such as improved risk management and higher employee engagement).
+CSR activities are generally undertaken by companies to assess and mitigate impact on society and the environment, as well as to give back to society and reap the benefits associated with creating positive social value (such as improved risk management and higher employee engagement).

-CSR categories (and subcategories) may differ depending on the regulating body and/or the corporation in question, and classification has changed over the course of time.
-However, the three broadest and most generally accepted categories are: environmental, social, and economic.
+CSR categories and subcategories may differ depending on the regulating body and the organisation.
+Moreover, the classification has changed over the course of time.
+However, the three most generally accepted categories are: environmental, social, and economic.

 Note that while these categories are distinct, they are not mutually exclusive.
-There are often areas of overlap among the four categories.
+There are often areas of overlap among the three categories.

 Examples of CSR considerations